LiquidEOS/eos-producer-heartbeat-plugin/README.md

   ```
 4. Build and install nodeos as usual.
 You could even just `cd <eosio-source-dir>/build` and then `sudo make install`

-# How to setup on your nodeos

-Enable this plugin using `--plugin` option to nodeos or in your config.ini.
-Use `nodeos --help` to see options used by this plugin.

-## Edit your nodeos config.ini (probably easier)

 # Setup permissions
 Use a dedicated key for this action.